Skip to Main Content

 Holds

-Returning students must clear holds placed on their student records due to outstanding tuition payments, missing financial aid paperwork, or missing health information.
+Returning students must clear holds placed on their student accounts.
+Holds may be due to outstanding tuition payments, missing financial aid paperwork, missing health information, or other reasons.
 Students with holds will not be permitted to move into student housing, make changes to class schedules, or register for the next semester.
-Additionally, students with unresolved holds after the first week of school risk having classes removed from their fall schedule by the Registrar’s office.
+Additionally, students with unresolved holds after the first week of school risk having classes removed from their fall schedule by the Registrar's office.

 Steps to check and clear holds:

-3. Clear your hold prior to coming to campus by contacting the department responsible for the hold:
+3. Clear your holds prior to coming to campus by contacting the department responsible for the hold:

 If a hold remains on your account when you arrive on campus, plan to visit the office responsible for the hold before moving into student housing or attending classes.